snowplow/documentation/docs/collecting-data/collecting-data-from-third-parties/adjust-webhook/index.md

 ### 3. Create the table in Redshift

 Create a corresponding Redshift table for the schema.
-We recommend autogenerating this [Schema Guru 6](https://github.com/snowplow/schema-guru), e.g. by executing the following in the root of your schema registry:
+We recommend autogenerating this [Schema Guru](https://github.com/snowplow/schema-guru), e.g. by executing the following in the root of your schema registry:

 ```bash
 /path/to/schema-guru-0.6.2 ddl --with-json-paths schemas/com.adjust.snowplow/install